A list, will be initialized after an instance is built. "r"

 "o" stands for others.
 This value only affects the string representation of

 the object.
-If a variable is not part of the expression of y
+If a variable is not part of the expression of y, then it

 but it is not a random variable or a closed form expression, then it should